-Administered by the Department of Behavioral Science within the College of Arts and Sciences.
+Administered by the Department of Physical Sciences within the College of Arts and Sciences.
 Consult with the departmental office or the College of Arts and Sciences Academic Advising Office for a list of faculty advisors.

 The University of Texas of the Permian Basin offers a minor in Geography.
 Students majoring in other fields will find Geography a strong support minor.
 Geography is useful in a broad range of employment fields including urban and rural planning, environmental planning, and transportation.
 Geography is a particularly useful field for those seeking teacher certification.